essif-lab/framework/docs/terms/vocabulary.md

 type: concept
 typeid: vocabulary
 stage: draft
-hoverText: "the sum or stock of words employed by a language, group, individual, or work or in a field of knowledge."
+hoverText: "Vocabulary: the sum or stock of words employed by a language, group, individual, or work or in a field of knowledge."
 ---

 ## Short Description